Trevor-Warthman-2/Chef/src/readme.md

 Todos:
-Consider renaming recipe to dish and variant to recipe again.

-form post thing Using 'form_post' for response_mode may cause issues for you logging in over http, see https://github.com/auth0/express-openid-connect/blob/master/FAQ.md

 - Do some more designing of database resources and plan out needs.
 - mark a way to show who has or has not voted on a variant